 LORs should be addressed to "Visiting Student Programs" unless otherwise indicated in the elective catalog description.

-How do I upload my letter of recommendation in VSAS?
+How do I upload my letter of recommendation in VSLO?

-LORs can be uploaded to VSAS by your home school only; you cannot upload an LOR to your VSAS applications.
-Although this may vary by institution, usually your Registrar’s Office will have VSAS access, so faculty members can send LORs to them to be uploaded to your application.
+LORs can be uploaded to VSLO by your home school only; you cannot upload an LOR to your VSLO applications.
+Although this may vary by institution, usually your Registrar’s Office will have VSLO access, so faculty members can send VSLO to them to be uploaded to your application.

 What if a grade for one of my core clerkships does not appear on my official transcript?